Suspension of the Authority to Issue Official Receipts

 - has failed to provide the required information in its information return;

-- devotes to political activities resources that are not considered to be devoted to charitable activities (if it is a charitable organization) or to charitable purposes (if it is a charitable foundation).
+- devotes to political activities resources that are not considered to be devoted to charitable activities (if it is a charitable organization) or to charitable purposes (if it is a charitable foundation);

-We notify an organization of our decision to temporarily suspend its authority to issue official receipts by registered mail.
+We will notify an organization of our decision to temporarily suspend its authority to issue official receipts by registered mail.
 This sanction applies for one year as of the eighth day following the sending of the notice.
 The organization must then inform all potential donors that, further to the decision, gifts made during that period will not give entitlement to any tax benefit (deduction or credit, depending on whether the donor is a corporation or an individual).